Previously, we looked through all the Old Testament for

 The "gates of the grave" doesn't really fit the idea here, as even Christians will die.
 It is more likely that it is in reference to that specific location for the wicked we were beginning to see in the OT.

-This is one of the clearest illustrations of hell in the NT; however, I want to highlight this separately later on.
+This is one of the clearest illustrations of hell in the NT; however, I will highlight this separately later on.

 Now, it could be argued that it just means he was not abandoned in the grave again, since He was physically resurrected.
 I can accept that it is a possibility and the text isn't clear enough for me to definitively say my interpretation is 100%.
 However, I do lean away from the